simonrowe/phoenix-dashboard/data-aggregator/README.md

 The aggregator microservice depends on one RDBMS service (that contains the raw data to be aggregated):
 * phoenix-db - this is a mysql service instance that persists the data!

-This db should already be created by the data-injestion module.
+This db should already be created by the data-ingestor module.

 To control how often data is aggregated the environment variable CRONEXPRESSION can be set.